-Perhaps it is not so surprising that employers will overlook some fudging of the truth.
+Perhaps it is not surprising that employers will overlook some fudging of the truth.
 Everyone knows that there is a bit of a game being played.
 Candidates will highlight – and often exaggerate – their qualifications and credentials while downplaying any of their shortcomings or professional failures.

-Similarly, companies will extol the benefits of joining their team without mentioning the potential drawbacks such as the constant turnover, restructuring, rigid culture, or micro-management style.
+Similarly, companies will extol the benefits of joining their team without mentioning the potential drawbacks such as constant turnover, restructuring, rigid culture, or micro-management style.